 2 officers shot outside Atlanta as police deal with gunman

-ATLANTA – Authorities say two police officers were in serious condition after being wounded in a shooting outside Atlanta where a gunman remained barricaded inside a home.
+ATLANTA – Two police officers were in serious condition after being wounded by gunfire in a neighborhood outside Atlanta, where a gunman remained barricaded inside a home, authorities said.

-Grady Memorial Hospital spokeswoman Denise Simpson says the two injured Henry County officers were being treated there Thursday afternoon.
-Henry County police said on social media that both are in serious condition.
+The two injured Henry County officers were being treated at Grady Memorial Hospital in Atlanta Thursday afternoon, hospital spokeswoman Denise Simpson said.
+Both were in serious condition, Henry County police said in a statement.

 Police said they were called to a neighborhood in Stockbridge about 10:45 a.m.
 Thursday on a "trouble unknown" call.

-By Thursday afternoon, police said a barricaded gunman inside a home was keeping officers at bay.
-Other details weren't immediately released.
+By Thursday afternoon, a barricaded gunman inside a home was keeping officers at bay, police said.
+Residents were asked to stay clear of the area as officers dealt with what police described as "a very fluid situation."

+Other details of the shooting weren't immediately released, and it wasn't known how the officers came under fire.

-Police said one of the wounded officers was flown to Grady, and the other was driven there.
+One of the wounded officers was flown by helicopter to the hospital in Atlanta, about 20 miles (32 kilometers) north of Stockbridge.
+Georgia's state transportation department helped clear the northbound lanes of Interstate 75 as the other injured officer was driven to Grady.